Wrist Spin Bowling

 The grip is two fingers up and two down, with the split

-between the second and third fingers, which are spread across the seam.
+between the second and third fingers,

 The thumb rests on the ball and does not do anything.